 Comparison of values in the indicator tables can only be made from a current time period backwards to a previous time period, as new administrative boundaries usually result from the merging of previous units.
 On the other hand, the displayed differential values are oriented towards development (i.e. from old to new).

-The indicators for a time period are calculated for the latest valid administrative boundaries for which population data is available (currently 31st Dec 2016).
-Earlier timeframes are being converted accordingly.
+The indicators for a time period always refer to the latest territorial status for which population statistics are available for the years relevant for monitoring (currently 31st Dec 2017).
+Earlier datasets are always converted to this territorial status.

 In order to take account of differing data topicality during the evaluation, an annual rate of change can be indicated for each table using the button “disparity to other time periods”.
 This, however, can only be realized when the time difference to the current data is greater than one year.
 Every column of the displayed table can be resorted by clicking in the column head.
 This allows quick identification of maximum or minimum indicator values as well as changes in values.
 It is possible to show a profile of all indicators in a spatial unit for the selected time period.